Akolobkov/OmniCore_1/README.md

 Example tool (create_gradient_image) uses Pillow (for now, all externl dependencies for created tools must be installed maually) dotenv (for web search api key)
 <h2>How to use:</h2>
 Just run it!
-(No iterface exept console RN)
+(No interface exept console RN)
 Example: